Drill down: Private Pilot License VS. Commercial Pilot License.

 On a lazy Sunday evening, you’re on your porch and scrolling through your phone.

-You see an ad to get your pilot licenses from a flight school.
+You see an ad for getting your pilot licenses from a flight school.

-You were thinking of getting your pilot license sometimes, but this time, you’re determined to get your license.
-Or at least you want to do your research.
+You were thinking of getting your pilot license sometimes, but this time, you’re determined to get it—or at least you want to do your research.

-What differences do a private pilot license vs. a commercial pilot license have?
+What are the differences between a private pilot license and a commercial pilot license?

 To begin the discussion, let’s understand the requirements for these two licenses.